 Vegan Kyoto Dining Tip

-Vegan-Friendly Hotel in Kyoto
+Bonus: Vegan-Friendly Hotels in Kyoto

 Gion Elite Terrace

-44-21 Bishamoncho, Higashiyama Ward, Kyoto, 605-0812, Japan
+44-21 Bishamoncho, Higashiyama Ward, Kyoto

 a modern guestroom with light wood and neutral tones at the gion elite terrace in kyoto